electric-cloud/EC-WebSphere/help/procedures/CreateClusterMembers/postface.md

 ### Create Cluster Members

-To Create Cluster Members in Flow interface, do these steps:
+To Create Cluster Members in CloudBees CD interface, do these steps:

  * Create Pipeline.
  * Create task.